Seeing Through the Brain: New Insights from Decoding Visual Stimuli with fMRI: Attribute/relationship Optimization Details

-The detailed algorithm used to solve the prompt optimization problem in ~\eqref{eq:opt_obj} is provided in Algorithm~\ref{alg:attr_opt}.
+The detailed algorithm used to solve the prompt optimization problem in~\Cref{eq:opt_obj} is provided in Algorithm~\ref{alg:attr_opt}.
 In our experiments, we adopt the scoring function $\mathcal{S}(\mathbf{Y}_1,\mathbf{Y}_2) = 1 - \text{LPIPS}(\mathbf{Y}_1,\mathbf{Y}_2)$.
 The CKA threshold $\beta$ is initialized to the minimum CKA score among the initial candidates.
 We set $\varepsilon=0.5,k_1=8,k_2=2$ and search for $T=40$ rounds.
 We randomly sampled 667 images from the training set of \textbf{NSD}~\citep{allen2022massive} for prompt optimization.
-While this subset was used for efficiency, our method is applicable to the full training set and generalizes to other settings. we use \texttt{GPT-4o-mini} as the VLM and the LLM that generates new keywords.
+While this subset is used for efficiency, our method is applicable to the full training set and generalizes to other settings.
+We use \texttt{GPT-4o-mini} as the VLM and the LLM that generates new keywords.
 We use CLIP-text \citep{radford2021learning} as $\text{LM}_{\text{ENC}}$, and Stable Diffusion 2.1 \citep{pernias2023wurstchen, rombach2022high} as the diffusion model.

-The search is initialized with six widely-used keywords describing object relationships: Semantic Relation~\citep{johnson2015image}, Positional Relation~\citep{lu2016visual,haldekar2017identifying}, Functional Relation~\citep{zhu2015understanding}, Action Relation~\citep{lu2016visual}, Visual Attributive Relation~\citep{farhadi2009describing}, and Part–Whole Relation\citep{lu2016visual}.
-For each type, we use \texttt{GPT-4o} to generate four synonymous keywords, resulting in an initial pool of 24 candidate attributes.
-Figure~\ref{fig:keywords} reports the LPIPS scores of all initial and subsequently discovered relation keywords.
+The search is initialized with six widely-used keywords describing object attributes and relationships: Semantic Relationship~\citep{johnson2015image}, Positional Relationship~\citep{lu2016visual,haldekar2017identifying}, Functional Attributes~\citep{zhu2015understanding}, Action Attributes~\citep{lu2016visual}, Visual Attributes~\citep{farhadi2009describing}, and Part–Whole Relationship~\citep{lu2016visual}.
+For each type, we use \texttt{GPT-4o} to generate four synonymous keywords, resulting in an initial pool of 24 candidate keywords.
+Figure~\ref{fig:keywords} reports the LPIPS scores of all initial and subsequently discovered keywords.